rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-5: An attempted implementation of `split_at_mut` using only safe Rust

-This function first gets the total length of the slice, then asserts that the index given as a parameter is within the slice by checking that it's less than or equal to the length.
+This function first gets the total length of the slice, then asserts that the index given as a parameter is within the slice by checking that it’s less than or equal to the length.
 The assertion means that if we pass an index that’s greater than the index to split the slice at, the function will panic before it attempts to use that index.